 In a small, dimly lit coffee shop, my thoughts change from the conversation to how I like the way the light is falling on the face of a friend.
 I need to capture that moment.
-So I pull out the small camera from my coat pocket, press the mode button to select my pre-programmed portrait setting and while eye detection autofocus locks on, I have that look…that moment in time captured.
+So, I pull out the small camera from my coat pocket, press the mode button to select my pre-programmed portrait setting, and when eye detection autofocus locks on, I have that look… that moment in time captured.

 A lone seagull stands on a rock in the middle of a small waterfall.
 An image appears in my mind that needs to be captured.
 Dialing the camera down to ISO 6, I press the shutter and capture that dream scene.
 Perfect.